aws-samples/eks-workshop-developers/website/docs/containers/python/build-image.md

 ## Prerequisites
 - [Setting up the Development Environment](../../intro/python/environment-setup.md)

-## 1. Building Docker Images for Each Service
+## Initial Setup
-Navigate to the root directory of the 'python-fastapi-demo-docker' project with the Dockerfile and docker-compose.yml.
+Navigate to the root directory of the 'python-fastapi-demo-docker' project where your [environment variables are sourced](../../intro/python/environment-setup):
 ```bash
 cd python-fastapi-demo-docker
 ```
+## 1. Building Docker Images for Each Service
 Build Docker images for the application and database services by running:

 ```bash